asish012/csslp_preparation/Question Review/Remarks.md

 audits.
 - **NSA/CSS**:
   The National Security Agency/Central Security Service (NSA/CSS) is a crypto-logic intelligence agency of the United States government.
 It is administered as part of the United States Department of Defense.
 NSA is responsible for the collection and analysis of foreign communications and foreign signals intelligence, which involves cryptanalysis.
 NSA is also responsible for protecting U.S. government communications and information systems from similar agencies elsewhere, which involves cryptography.
-NSA is a key component of the U.S.
-Intelligence Community, which is headed by the Director of National Intelligence.
-The Central Security Service is a co-located agency created to coordinate intelligence activities and cooperation between NSA and U.S. military cryptanalysis agencies.
-NSA's work is limited to communications intelligence.
-It does not perform field or human intelligence activities.
+The Central Security Service (CSS) is created to coordinate intelligence activities and cooperation between NSA and U.S. military cryptanalysis agencies.
 Answer: B is incorrect.
 The National Institute of Standards and Technology (NIST), known between 1901 and 1988 as the National Bureau of Standards (NBS), is a measurement standards laboratory which is a non-regulatory agency of the United States Department of Commerce.
 The institute's official